 to Kingston, TN

 Columbia Metropolitan Airport (CAE)

 located within region

-35+ Nonstop Daily Flights To 8 Major Markets Including Atlanta, Charlotte, Chicago, Dallas/Ft.
-Worth, Miami, New York, Philadelphia & Washington, D.C. • Serves 1.2 Million Passengers Annually • Direct Flights To Major International Airport (CLT) Via Charlotte • Main Freight Carriers: Federal Express, UPS, Delta • 135M Pounds of Cargo Processed Annually
+Nonstop Service To 12 Major Airports in 11 Cities Including Atlanta, Charlotte, Chicago, Dallas/Ft.
+Worth, Miami, New York (LGA), Philadelphia, Tamp, Fort Lauderdale, Orlando & Washington, D.C.
+(Dulles and Reagan National) • Serves 1.3 Million Passengers Annually On Average • Direct Flights To Major International Airport (CLT) Via Charlotte • Cargo Hub for UPS and FedEx • 75,000 Tons of Air Cargo Processed in 2020

 Charlotte Douglas International Airport (CLT)

 Nonstop Service To 180 Destinations • Service to 35 International • 6th Largest Airport In The U.S. (Aircraft Movements) • Averaging 1,600 Daily Aircraft Operations • Serves More Than 50M Passengers Annually On Average • Home To Norfolk Southern's Charlotte Regional Intermodal Facility

 7th Largest U.S. Port • #2 U.S. Port For North Europe Container Volume • Deepest Water In The Southeast • All Major Container Carriers • Double Truck Moves Averaging 55 Minutes • Expanding Neo-panamax Service With Channel Deepening To 54', Entrance To 54' By 2020 • International Destinations: Africa, Asia, Australia, Central America, Europe, Southamerica • Intermodal And Merchandise Rail Services Through CSX And Norfolk Southern